jasirfayas/Deceptive-Article-Detection/README.md

 Move those **.pkl** to the **static** folder.

+(Note: You may have to install python modules such as numpy,sklearn,etc. seperately using pip)

 ### Second Step

 After you have done the first step, now you are ready to do the next step.